stephaneAG/Espruino_tests/SingleButtonCombinationMulticodesLock/README.md

 ```

 ##### Output coloring when using the browser version
+While the code can be used on the Espruino, it'll run as well in any browser, and can provides us colored output to help testing & debugging aspecific configuration's parameters.
+Keep in mind that if you're using it on an Espruino, you'll have to remove or comment-out the colored logs calls [, & remmember that each call to 'console.log()' 'll consume a little CPU ? don't know yet how are treated calls when USB Rx/tx are not connected .. but this 'd occupy space anyway ]

 | shortest code match | code match |
 |------------|------------|
 |<img src="http://stephaneadamgarnier.com/SingleButtonCombinationMulticodesLock/espruino_SingleButtonCombinationLock_onSteroids_browserColoredLogs1.png">|<img src="http://stephaneadamgarnier.com/SingleButtonCombinationMulticodesLock/espruino_SingleButtonCombinationLock_onSteroids_browserColoredLogs2.png">|